-Because Bryant has always considered applicants from a holistic point of view, the review process for students who submit ACT or SAT scores and for students who do not submit scores is very similar.
+Because Bryant has always considered applicants from a holistic point of view, the review process for students who submit ACT or SAT scores and for students who do not submit scores is similar.
 The factors that go into an admission decision at Bryant include your overall high school academic record, recommendations, co-curricular activities, community involvement, writing ability, and other achievements.
 If your high school offers advanced placement (AP) or honors courses or the International Baccalaureate (IB) Diploma, your involvement in this type of rigorous high school curriculum will reflect positively on your application.
 We will carefully review the strength of your high school classes and your performance in them, in the context of what your high school offers.
-Additionally, if you choose to apply test optional, you will be asked to respond to several short essay questions.
+Additionally, if you choose to apply test optional, you will be asked to respond to three questions in a short essay format.

 If you have indicated that you would like to apply test optional, your scores will not be considered as part of the application review.

 All applicants to Bryant are considered for merit scholarships at the time of the review of their application.
 This is true for all students regardless of submitting standardized test.
 Evaluation for merit is based on all elements of a student’s application, as well as the competitive nature of the applicant pool.

 Yes.
 Depending on the strength of your curriculum relative to the academic programs in your high school, the score on your essay questions, and overall quality of your academic work, applicants ranking in the top 20 percent of their high school class with a minimum GPA of 3.6 are eligible for the Honors Program